Refugees in Bangladesh

 Wash areas and public toilets are often crowded, with women in particular standing in long lines.
 People have very limited access to clean water and soap to stay protected.

-I teach Rohingya refugees living in the camp in Cox's Bazar about health and hygiene, to help them keep well and to prevent a major outbreak of disease.
 We train volunteers so they can teach other refugees and spread good hygiene messages far and wide.”

 Iffat, Oxfam Senior Public Health Promotion & Community Engagement, Bangladesh